NCC79601/ArUco-Trajectory-Extraction/README.md

 ### 1.2 Prepare files

 #### 1.2.1 Images for camera calibration
-- Capture images of 6x9 chessboard from topdown and handheld camera.
+- Capture images of 6x9 chessboard (10+ images covering diverse angles are recommended, for better calibration results) from topdown and handheld camera.
 - Put the images under directory `./configs/camera/<CAMERA_NAME>/images`, in which `<CAMERA_NAME>` is the name of the camera which will be used later in calibration.

 #### 1.2.2 Videos for trajectory extraction